-Across certain of the Company's properties, Seafarers Entertainment and Allied Trade Union ("SEATU") represents approximately 1,711 of the Company's employees under a National Agreement that expires on January 24, 2032 and Local Addenda that expire at various times between June 2021 and October 2024.
+Across certain of the Company's properties, Seafarers Entertainment and Allied Trade Union ("SEATU") represents approximately 1,670 of the Company's employees under a National Agreement that expires on January 24, 2032 and Local Addenda that expire at various times between June 2021 and October 2024.

 SEATU agreements are in place at Hollywood Casino Joliet, Hollywood Casino Lawrenceburg, Argosy Casino Riverside, Argosy Casino Alton, Hollywood Casino Kansas Speedway, Hollywood Gaming Dayton, Hollywood Gaming at Mahoning Valley and Plainridge Park Casino.
-Hollywood Gaming at Dayton Raceway and Hollywood Gaming at Mahoning Valley Race Course have a wage reopener in February 2018; the remainder of the SEATU agreements have expiration dates in 2018 and beyond.
+Hollywood Gaming at Dayton Raceway and Hollywood Gaming at Mahoning Valley Race Course have a wage reopener in February 2018 (which is currently being negotiated), Hollywood Casino Lawrenceburg has a wage reopener in June 2018, Hollywood Casino Kansas Speedway has a wage reopener in July 2018 and Hollywood Casino Joliet and Plainridge Park Casino have a wage reopener in November 2018; the remainder of the SEATU agreements have expiration dates in 2019 and beyond.

-At Hollywood Casino Joliet, the Hotel Employees and Restaurant Employees Union Local 1 represents approximately 176 employees under a collective bargaining agreement which expires on March 31, 2019.
-At Hollywood Casino Columbus and Hollywood Casino Toledo, a council comprised of the United Auto Workers and the United Steel Workers represents approximately 1,361 employees under a collective bargaining agreement which ends on November 15, 2019.
+At Hollywood Casino Joliet, the Hotel Employees and Restaurant Employees Union Local 1 represents approximately 167 employees under a collective bargaining agreement which expires on March 31, 2019.
+At Hollywood Casino Columbus and Hollywood Casino Toledo, a council comprised of the United Auto Workers and the United Steel Workers represents approximately 1,271 employees under a collective bargaining agreement which ends on November 15, 2019.

-On August 25, 2015, the Company acquired Tropicana Las Vegas Hotel & Casino, which had seven existing collective bargaining agreements with the following unions: (1) Culinary & Bartenders (with a wage/reopener in 2017; expires on May 31, 2018), (2) United Brotherhood of Carpenters (expires on July 31, 2019), (3) International Brotherhood of Electrical Workers (expires on February 28, 2017), (4) International Alliance of Theatrical Stage Employees (expires on December 31, 2018), (5) International Union of Painters and Allied Trades (expires on June 30, 2018), (6)/(7) Teamsters (front and back of the house, both expire on March 31, 2018).
+On August 25, 2015, the Company acquired Tropicana Las Vegas Hotel & Casino, which had seven existing collective bargaining agreements with the following unions: (1) Culinary & Bartenders (expires on May 31, 2018), (2) United Brotherhood of Carpenters (expires on July 31, 2019), (3) International Brotherhood of Electrical Workers (expires on February 28, 2021), (4) International Alliance of Theatrical Stage Employees (expires on December 31, 2018), (5) International Union of Painters and Allied Trades (expires on June 30, 2018), (6)/(7) Teamsters (front and back of the house, both expire on March 31, 2018).

 The Company is also the developer, lender and manager of the Hollywood Casino Jamul - San Diego, which the Company opened on October 10, 2016.
 Unite Here!
-International Union and Local 30 represents employees in stewarding, facilities, accounting, food and beverage, and operations classifications, and the parties are scheduled to begin negotiating their first collective bargaining agreement in 2017.
+International Union and Local 30 represents employees in stewarding, facilities, food and beverage, and operations classifications, and the parties are in the process of negotiating their first collective bargaining agreement.

-In addition, at some of the Company's properties, the Security Police and Fire Professionals of America, the International Brotherhood of Electrical Workers Local 649, the LIUNA Public Serviced Employees Local 1290PE, The International Association of Machinists and Aerospace Workers, Locals 447 and 264, the United Industrial, Service, Transportation, Professional and Government Workers of North America, and the United Steel Workers represent certain of the Company's employees under collective bargaining agreements that expire at various times between February 2017 and September 2025.
-None of these additional unions represent more than 79 of the Company's employees.
+In addition, at some of the Company's properties, the Security Police and Fire Professionals of America, the International Brotherhood of Electrical Workers Local 649, the LIUNA Public Serviced Employees Local 1290PE, The International Association of Machinists and Aerospace Workers, Locals 447 and 264, the United Industrial, Service, Transportation, Professional and Government Workers of North America, and the United Steel Workers represent certain of the Company's employees under collective bargaining agreements that expire at various times between April 2018 and September 2025.
+None of these additional unions represent more than 77 of the Company's employees.